NJIT-WIS/project-2-team-apm/content/about.md

 of people committed to helping students of all ages and backgrounds succeed.

 Thank you for your interest in MyWebClass.org.
 Together, we can create a community of people committed to helping students of all ages and backgrounds succeed in the modern software industry.
-Test to see if this works.